Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsection{ML-based Attack on Real Benchmarks}

 We trained and tested the model using two techniques.
 In the first technique, we merge datasets of a single $p$ value across all 5 benchmark combinations outlined in Section~\ref{sec:ex-data-col} to create the total dataset.
 Therefore, the total dataset has 80640 flow pairs before the 2:1 test to train split.
 Table~\ref{tab:attack_evaluation_real} summarizes the results for the first technique across all $p$ values.
 Good metric numbers across all traffic distributions show the generality of the model across different benchmarks.
 In other words, our attack works well across multiple benchmarks simultaneously.
-Even 20\% noise ($p = 80$) shows recall value just below 99\% making the attack more favorable to an attacker as discussed in Section~\ref{sec:ex-train-test}.
-We can see a minor reduction of performance with reduction in $p$, which is expected due to increased noise in the correlated flow pair.
+Even 20\% noise ($p = 80$) shows recall value just remains robust around 98\%.
+While lower precision may lead to resources being spent on false positives, this issue is relatively minor compared to the potential harm posed by high recall rates.
+From an adversarial perspective, recall is the critical metric, as discussed in Section~\ref{sec:ex-train-test}.

 To evaluate our attack success across cache-coherence protocols, we trained and test model using MOESI-hammer protocol using first technique.
 To enable a fair comparison with previous MI protocol experiments, we kept the MOESI protocol private cache size for each node the same as that of the MI protocol.
-Specifically, we kept L1 instruction and data cache size 512B and L2 cache size 1KB per node.
+Specifically, we kept L1 instruction and data cache size 32KB and L2 cache size 64KB per node.
 Table~\ref{tab:attack_evaluation_real_MOESI} summarizes the attack results on systems with MOESI-hammer cache coherence protocol.
 Since we only focus on first $l = 450$ inter-flit delays, the less cache coherence traffic of MOESI-hammer protocol does not affect the training of the ML model.
 Comparable results across all traffic distributions similar to MI protocol demonstrate that our attack is successful across multiple cache coherence protocols.
 Therefore, for simplicity, we only consider MI cache coherence protocol for experiments involving real traffic in the remainder of this paper.